JuanCavalcante7/JuanCavalcante7/README.md

 My background in technical 3D design strengthened my analytical thinking, structured workflow, and attention to detail — skills directly transferable to backend development.

-I am actively preparing for junior-level opportunities in Brazil and internationally, especially in Canada.
+I am actively preparing for junior-level opportunities in Brazil and internationally.
 ---